 Located on the Western Pacific coast of Mexico, Puerto Vallarta is an authentic Mexican town as well as a world-class resort.
 Visitors here enjoy a wide range of experiences because Puerto Vallarta has water activities, mountains, jungles, the city and nearby villages to offer opportunities and excursions.
 Located at the mouth of Banderas Bay (one of the largest and deepest in the world) it is surrounded by hills and mountains with lush vegetation.
 In many areas around the bay, the jungle drops down to the waterfront.
-Add to that amazing weather and you’ve got a great place to visit.
+Add to that amazing weather and you have got a great place to visit, except the corrupt police officers, beware.
+I will never go back.

 Puerto Vallarta, Mexico